Katxupa

 Null-safety refers to the language's features and practices that aim to prevent or mitigate the issues associated with null and undefined values.
 TypeScript has introduced stricter null-checking capabilities to enhance the overall safety and robustness of the code.

-These features collectively contribute to a more robust null-safety mechanism in TypeScript, reducing the likelihood of null-related runtime errors.
+These collectively contribute to a more robust null-safety mechanism in TypeScript, reducing the likelihood of null-related runtime errors.
 However, it's important for developers to understand and apply these features appropriately to ensure code correctness and safety.

 So, what can Katxupa provide on top of this?